cutajarj/ConcurrentProgrammingWithGo/chapter12/listing12.12_13/usingfutex2.md

 # Developing a mutex using a futex attempt 2

 Note: This code will not compile because we cannot access futexes from Go.
 This code is to demonstrate the mutex algorithms.
+It is our second attempt to implement a mutex using futexes.

 ```go
 package listing12_12